 We support the women who are victims of violence by working with the Don Bosco Maison Marguerite Center, which offers hospitality, protection, and assistance.
 At this home, we offer the women psycho-social support, professional training, and access to microfinance for the development of their own small business.
 Through employment, the goal is to increase their self-esteem so that they can believe in themselves and better provide for themselves and their children.

-The activities that within the project will be:
+The activities that we are developing within the project are:

-- Providing accommodation, sustenance, medical and psychological services for 200 women and young girls between 12 and 40 years old.
+- Accommodation, maintenance, medical and psychological services for 100 women and girls between 12 and 40 years old.